 Elite and professional sports

-The group highlighted the difficulty of developing a phased return for most elite sports until the fundamental principles in the regulations are relaxed, such as allowing exercise with people outside your household, allowing more than two people to congregate in a public place and allowing more extensive travelling for exercise to that currently permitted (from 1 June you are permitted to meet and exercise with members of one other household on a socially distanced basis).
+The group highlighted the difficulty of developing a phased return for most elite sports until the fundamental principles in the regulations are relaxed, such as allowing exercise with people outside your household, allowing more than two people to congregate in a public place and allowing more extensive travelling for exercise to that currently permitted.
 The group also identified wider issues such as access to venues and facilities, the notice period required for facilities to prepare for safe reopening, the prohibitive costs of having medical teams and testing capabilities, restrictions on UK and international travel, and economic considerations e.g. furlough, insurance and liability.

 The need to formulate some options that could enable a phased return to safe training, recognising the proximity of qualification periods for Olympic, Paralympic and Commonwealth Games for Welsh athletes was also highlighted as a significant issue.
 The elite athletes are impacted with many forms of training curtailed and this will impact on their ability to qualify for future events.
 Specific consideration would also need to be given to certain para athletes who may be at an elevated risk, to enable them to return safely to training.
 Further, as with the professional sports, elite sports also require a level playing field elsewhere in the UK and over time internationally, otherwise the number of Welsh athletes competing at the highest level will be lower, and for those competing there will be an impact on performance.